pjanul/pymgal/doc/source/usage.rst

 - **p_thick**:
     **Type: int.** The thickness cut (in kpc/h) along the projection direction.
 This cut is applied as `[center-p_thick, center+p_thick]`.
 If set to None, no cut is applied, and all particles are used.

+- **psf**:
+    **Type: list.** A square list/array representing the point spread function (PSF) you want to use to convolve your output images to mimic instrumental effects.
+If None, no PSF is applied.

 - **add_spec**:
     **Type: bool.** Do you want to output the spectrum of your observation for your choice of axes?
 If set to True, the spectrum will be written to a fits file.